yarias/github-actions/Readme.md

 ## Codecov

-Used o upload coverage reports
+Used o upload coverage reports.

 You need to go to codecov.io and login using your guthub account, the in the url andd the path to your repo and generate an CODECOV_TOKEN for that repo and add it to the secrets in github.

+When the workflow is concluded, in codecov you can si the dashboard with the results.